EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

 ## Part 6: Create report

-I am looking the following plots, tables, and text in the Rmarkdown
+I am looking for the following plots, tables, and text in the Rmarkdown
 document:

   - A figure showing the mean live tree carbon stocks in each site and